AfeezTheAnalyst/House-Sales-Analysis/README.md

 ## Skills & Concepts Demonstrated
 1. __Filters__
-   i.
-Calendar widget (Including dropdown menu by month)
+   - Calendar widget (Including dropdown menu by month)
-   ii.
-Sliders (Year Built, Square living, and Square lot)
+   - Sliders (Year Built, Square living, and Square lot)
 2. __Visuals__
-   i.
-Line Chart (With average house prices)
+   - Line Chart (With average house prices)
-   ii.
-Map (Average Price by on area)
+   - Map (Average Price by on area)
-   iii.
-Histograms (Distributions of Bedrooms, Bathrooms, and House Prices)
+   - Histograms (Distributions of Bedrooms, Bathrooms, and House Prices)
-   iv.
-Heatmap (Compares View and Condition)
+   - Heatmap (Compares View and Condition)
 3. __Dashboard__

 ## Problem Statement
-1. What is the average house price on month and daily daily basis?
+- What is the average house price on month and daily daily basis?
-2. Which area in Washington recorded the highest average sale price in 2014 and 2015
+- Which area in Washington recorded the highest average sale price in 2014 and 2015
-3. What is the distribution of bedroom, bathroom in the month of January 2015?
+- What is the distribution of bedroom, bathroom in the month of January 2015?
-4. What is the relationship between View and Condition of the house?
+- What is the relationship between View and Condition of the house?
 Does it have an impact on the price of the property?

 ## Data Modelling
 This is single file and it contains all necessary variables needed to analyze the data.
 In other word, this is our fact table.